singuerinc/spanish-car-plate/README.md

 // two-letter code
 isOld("GI-1234-BL"); //=> true

-// three-letter special code (such as ET for army cars and DGP for police cars) isOld("DGP 1234 BL"); //=> true
+// two/three-letter special code (such as ET for army cars and DGP for police cars) isOld("DGP 1234 BL"); //=> true
 ```